also1412/Shoreditch-Gamerunner/README.md

 All AIs must expose a number of standard HTTP urls, and the host much be registered with the gamerunner, either by using the interface at /ui/ or by adding the endpoint to `preload_ais.py`.
 Everything in the `/ui/` or `/admin/` directory is related to creating and viewing a game, and should not be accessed by an AI.

 All communication uses JSON, and the Content-Type for requests should be "application/json".
+Every request from the server to an AI will include a `player` key, which contains the current state of the AI's player.

 When a game starts, the Gamerunner POSTS to `/game/<game_id>/` passing the `player`'s own information and the `endpoint` of the server.
 If there is a problem starting the game the Gamerunner will then POST to `/game/<game_id>/cancel`.